by Rob Cox, August 9, 2019

 CLOUDY POOL WATER PROBLEMS

-Cloudy pool water has caused quite a stir lately.
-Last month in Boston (June 26, 2011), a young woman laid at the bottom of a Boston swimming pool for two days, until some late night fence-jumping teenagers discovered her body floating in the pool.
+Cloudy pool water can be dangerous, In 2011, a young woman laid at the bottom of a swimming pool for two days, until some late night fence-jumping teenagers discovered her body in the pool.

-Lifeguards on the scene closed the deep end of the pool for safety reasons just minutes after the drowning, unaware that the unsafe water condition had already claimed a life.
+Lifeguards had days earlier closed the deep-end of the pool for safety reasons just minutes after the drowning, unaware that the unsafe water condition had already claimed a life. story

-Cloudy or turbid pool water can present a number of unhealthy issues.
+Cloudy pool water can also present other unhealthy issues.
 Cloudy water is unsafe for diving because you can't see the bottom, unsafe for swimmers because lifeguards can't see the bottom, and the water is likely unsanitary, as well.

-Cloudy pool water usually indicates insufficient filtering and/or insufficient sanitizer.
-Swimming in cloudy water could mean an increased risk from waterborne pathogens such as E. coli and Pseudomonas, or the chlorine-resistant protozoan known as Cryptosporidium, or "Crypto" for short.
+Cloudy pool water usually indicates insufficient filtering and/or insufficient sanitizer, or incorrect water balance.
+Swimming in cloudy water could mean an increased risk from waterborne pathogens such as E. coli and Pseudomonas, or the chlorine-resistant protozoan known as Cryptosporidium.